Incident in a Small Town

 Incident in a Small Town is a 1994 American made-for-television drama film directed by Delbert Mann, and starring Walter Matthau, Harry Morgan and Stephanie Zimbalist.
 This is the third and final film featuring the characters Harmon Cobb and Judge Bell, following The Incident (1990) and Against Her Will: An Incident in Baltimore (1992).
 Cobb and Bell are played by Matthau and Morgan in all three films.

 Plot

-The film is set in Baltimore in 1953.
-Harmon Cobb comes to the defense of Judge Bell, who stands accused of killing the abusive father of his estranged daughter's child.
+In 1953 in small-town Illinois, Harmon Cobb defends his law partner, Judge Bell, accused of killing the abusive father of his estranged daughter's child.

+Lily Bell works as a waitress, and her son, 13-year-old John, has a newspaper route to help make ends meet.
+The “widowed” Lily tells her son that his father was a soldier who died in France during WWII.

+At his friend’s father’s bar, John meets an ex-soldier who enthralls John with tales of fighting at Normandy.
+The ex-soldier turns up at John’s house, having searched for Lily for months.
+Cold and unwelcoming, Lily tells him to go away.
+Arriving on scene, John learns that the man is his father, Frank Trenton, who learns he has a son.
+Greeting Trenton enthusiastically, John relates that his mother had received a telegram informing that he died in France.
+Lily curtly orders John into the house.